Computer Hope

 -f Prints the full path prefix for each file.

--i Makes tree not print the indentation lines, useful when used in conjunction with the -f option.
+-i Tree does not print the indentation lines.
+Useful when used in conjunction with the -f option.

--l Follows symbolic links if they point to directories, as if they were directories.
-Symbolic links that will result in recursion are avoided when detected.
+-l Follows symbolic links to directories as if they were directories.
+Links that would result in a recursive loop are avoided.

--x Stay on the current file-system only.
-Ala find -xdev.
+-x Stay on the current file system only, as with find -xdev.

 --noreport Omits printing of the file and directory report at the end of the tree listing.